In memory of Paul A. Levine

 - Omer Bartov, Brown University, John P. Birkelund Distinguished Professor of European History, Professor of German Studies.

 Omer Bartov spoke on the benefits, and limitations, of exploring the Holocaust as it transpired on the local level, and as it was recounted by its protagonists.
 What can we learn from perceiving extreme violence through this prism that escapes us when reconstructing its “grand” narrative?
 How does this method help in teaching the Holocaust and in relating it to other cases of genocide and mass violence?

 “Paul A. Levine`s Scholarly Heritage: Working on the Ukrainian Version of “Tell Ye Your Children” Book and Its Meaning for Holocaust Studies in Ukraine.”

 - Iryna Radchenko, Head of Research Department, Tkuma Ukrainian Institute for Holocaust Studies, Dnipro, Ukraine.

 Irina Radchenko proposed a vision for one of the most famous books by Professor Paul A. Levine workflow and also problems, and issues raised during its preparation and publishing in Ukraine.
-Special attention will be paid to the importance of this book for the Holocaust studies in Ukraine, primarily in secondary and higher educational institutions of the Ukrainian state.
+Special attention was paid to the importance of this book for the Holocaust studies in Ukraine, primarily in secondary and higher educational institutions of the Ukrainian state.
 History of the Jewish genocide in Ukraine as part of Ukrainian and European history is a key topic for understanding the problems of modern society development, necessity of the formation an atmosphere of humanism and tolerance.

 “Working with Paul A. Levine: Some personal reminiscences about writing together & more.”

 - Stephane Bruchfeld, a doctoral candidate at The Department of History of Science and Ideas, Uppsala University.
 S. Bruchfeld is the co-Author of “Tell Ye Your Children…”.

 Paul Levine and Stephane Bruchfeld had a very close working and personal relationship over more than two decades, which resulted among many other things in the book “Tell Ye Your Children…”.
 In his presentation he had related some personal reminiscences and talked about Paul’s importance for Holocaust research and education in Sweden.

 - Günter Jikeli, Erna B. Rosenfeld Associate Professor, Institute for the Study of Contemporary Antisemitism, Indiana University.

 “The Initiative Paul A. Levine Library: Why does the Library Paul A. Levine Matter?“